MilkwoodSF/Copula_Pairs_Project/README.md

 # Partner Selection Copulas Project

 ## Description
-* This a personal project that creates classes and functions which enable the user to identify pairs of stocks in which to implement a trading strategy employing Vine Copulas.
+* This a personal project that creates classes and functions to assist in the pairs selection process for a trading strategy using Vine Copulas.

 ## Language
 * Python